NBA Trade Rumors: Tyson Chandler Teaming Up With Anthony Davis For The Pelicans

 Tyson Chandler is one of those defensive workhorses that can help the New Orleans Pelicans patch up one of their most glaring weakness.
 Chandler plays center which will allow Anthony Davis to slide back down to the power forward spot.
 Davis is much better playing at this position as he will be getting more mismatches there.
 Plus, Chandler will definitely share a bulk of the rim protection duties that currently falls on Anthony Davis.

-Chandler will also give the Pelicans one of the most formidable frontcourt defences in the NBA.
+Chandler will also give the Pelicans one of the most formidable frontcourt defenses in the NBA.
 The team is struggling heavily, but fans of the team will rest assure that their Pelicans will improve once they acquire Chandler.
 This will not be enough to contend in the East, but at least it could salvage the team’s season quite a bit.
-The Pelicans are at 17-26 and could still squeak into an 8th spot in the Western Conference standings.
+The Pelicans are at 17-26 and could still squeak into an eighth spot in the Western Conference standings.

 #NewOrleansPelicans derrota (104-95) a #BrooklynNets Por Pelicans: #TyrekeEvans 29pts #TerrenceJones 24pts y 12reb #JrueHoliday 21pts, 4reb y 4ast #SolomonHill 14pts y 10reb Por Brooklyn #BrookLopez 20pts y 6reb #SeanKilpatrick 18pts y 7reb #JoeHarris 15pts y 2ast